 What the Intensive Care tier includes

 Daily interaction.
 Check-ins as needed, proactive symptom monitoring, rapid response to concerns, real-time medication adjustments.
-Not a scheduled weekly call, actual day-to-day physician involvement.
+Not a scheduled weekly call; actual day-to-day physician involvement.

 Weekly in-home visits.
 A physical exam, lab draws interpreted in real time, medication reconciliation, a look at the home environment.
 For patients who can't easily get to an office, this is how medicine happens.
+(How house calls work in the standard practice.)

 Weekly labs interpretation.
 Regular monitoring of the specific labs that matter for your condition, with trends tracked and acted on.
 Problems caught early are cheaper, less dangerous, and more treatable than problems caught at the point of crisis.